JURA GIGA 10 review: an impressively premium bean-to-cup coffee machine

 JURA GIGA 10 inside delivery crate (Image credit: Future / Dan Fauzi)

-The coffee machine came without a manual however, but it didn't take long to find one online to figure out how to turn it on.
+The coffee machine came without a manual, however, but it didn't take long to find one online to figure out how to turn it on.
 I couldn't find the power button, admittedly, but it is hidden underneath a cover at the top of the machine.
-The cover wasn't the easiest to open either, and it did seem a little excessive considering how much surface is taken up to only accommodate an on switch.
+The cover wasn't the easiest to open either, and it did seem a little excessive considering how much surface is taken up to accommodate only an on switch.

 JURA GIGA 10 coffee machine, power button cover open